wahahachan/jpf/README.md

 snprintf(sBuffer, 100, "Hello World");
 ```
 In the above example, the `snprintf(...)` call is safe only when the length variable `n` is input correctly (100 in this case).
-Such implementation relys on the programer to code *smartly*, which contradict to nowadays' C++ style.
+Such implementation relys on programmers to code *smartly*, which contradict to nowadays' C++ style.
 ```C++
 string sBuffer = "Hello" + "W" + "orld";
 ```